al1sant0s/tstorgb/README.md

 ## Simple usage

-The convert tool will receive a list of comma separated directories to search for the rgb files, convert them into images of specificied format and then it will save the results in a directory you provide.
+The convert tool will receive a list of comma separated directories to search for the rgb files, convert them into images of specified format and then it will save the results in a directory you provide.
 For example, supposing the rgb files are inside a directory called 'rgb_dir' and you want the images to be exported to the 'destination' directory, you would issue the following command: